scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The header part carries information that is relevant to the computation and verification of the signature.
 It contains the following fields:

 - `signature_algorithm`: Specifies the algorithm to compute the signature.
 This field is REQUIRED.
+Possible types are defined by the `SignatureAlgorithm` definition.
+An unspecified signature algorithm is never valid.
+Other algorithms or curves MAY be used in the future.
+Signature algorithms are further discussed in {{I-D.dekater-scion-pki}}.
 - `verification_key_id`: Contains a `VerificationKeyID` message, carrying information relevant to signing and verifying PCBs and other control-plane messages.
 This field is REQUIRED.
 - `timestamp`: Defines the signature creation timestamp.
 This field is OPTIONAL.
 - `metadata`: it may include metadata.
 This field is OPTIONAL.
 While it is part of the generic `Header` message format, it MUST be empty in an AS entry signed header.
 - `associated_data_length`: Specifies the length of the data covered by the signature but not included within the header or body.
 This data contains information about preceding AS entries, as described in [](#sign).
 The value of this field is zero if no associated data is covered by the signature.

-The `Header` protobuf message definition is:
+The `Header` and `SignatureAlgorithm` protobuf message definition are:

 ~~~~
    message Header {